sdsc-ordes/debates-app/README.md

 Afterwards load the data again as described above.

+### Prepare the data for Solr

+See https://github.com/sdsc-ordes/pyvideotranscripts.git: set up the project as described there and run the script to parse the SRT Transcripts of the video.
+The output is for now copied manually into the `data/solr` folder of this repo.

 ### Frontend development

 Once the Solr and proxy are up in the docker compose, the Frontend can als be developed locally: see https://github.com/sdsc-ordes/debates-ui.git

+The video and transcripts for the frontend are expected at `frontend/static/input/video.mp4` and `frontend/static/input/subtitles.srt`.

+## TODO

+- generalize the data location
+- provide solr url as an enviroment variable
+- remove hard coding of inputs